+Dr. Puderbaugh is active in several professional organizations.
+He is the editor of the Recorded Sound Reviews column in the Choral Journal.
+Additionally, Dr. Puderbaugh is a member of the National Collegiate Choral Organization, College Music Society, Association for the Advancement of Baltic Studies, and Pi Kappa Lambda honorary music society.
 In addition to his conducting and scholarly activities, Dr. Puderbaugh is an active tenor soloist.
 His recent solo credits include Handel’s Messiah, Haydn’s The Creation, Mozart’s C-Minor Mass, and the Evangelist role in Bach’s Christmas Oratorio and Schütz’s St. John Passion.
 In Estonia, Dr. Puderbaugh has premiered several works by contemporary Estonian composers in the annual new music festival Eesti Muusika Päevad, broadcast on national radio and television, and appeared in performances of Orazio Vecchi’s madrigal comedy L’Amfiparnaso, sponsored by the national concert series Eesti Kontsert.